pulearn/pulearn/README.rst

 Code style
 ----------

-``pdpip`` code is written to adhere to the coding style dictated by `flake8 <http://flake8.pycqa.org/en/latest/>`_.
+``pulearn`` code is written to adhere to the coding style dictated by `flake8 <http://flake8.pycqa.org/en/latest/>`_.
 Practically, this means that one of the jobs that runs on `the project's Travis <https://travis-ci.org/pulearn/pulearn>`_ for each commit and pull request checks for a successfull run of the ``flake8`` CLI command in the repository's root.
 Which means pull requests will be flagged red by the Travis bot if non-flake8-compliant code was added.

 To solve this, please run ``flake8`` on your code (whether through your text editor/IDE or using the command line) and fix all resulting errors.
 Thank you! :)